 The content below may contain dated material as it was prepared for the media in advance of Pittsburgh’s hosting of the G20 in March 2010.

-The Allegheny County Department of Human Services (DHS) has nurtured relationships with private entities in the local community to mutual benefit.
-DHS provides worthy opportunities for contributions and the community invests its resources in these ventures.
-One of the most recent partnerships benefits both the children of incarcerated parents and thereby, their incarcerated parents.
-DHS, the Allegheny County Jail, Allegheny County Adult and Juvenile Probation, Allegheny County Correctional Health Services Inc., the Pittsburgh Youth Study team at the University of Pittsburgh Medical Center, the Pittsburgh Child Guidance Foundation and others have worked hand-in-hand to identify areas in need of improvement and to relieve some of the strain on children associated with their parental relationship being disrupted by incarceration.
+The Allegheny County Department of Human Services (DHS), the Allegheny County Jail, Allegheny County Adult and Juvenile Probation, Allegheny County Correctional Health Services Inc., the Pittsburgh Youth Study team at the University of Pittsburgh Medical Center, the Pittsburgh Child Guidance Foundation and others have worked hand-in-hand to identify areas in need of improvement and to relieve some of the strain on children associated with their parental relationship being disrupted by incarceration.
 Reports issued by the Pittsburgh Child Guidance Foundation and DHS, reflecting local research, detail many areas that raise significant concerns.